kartik-v/yii2-money/README.md

 ### MaskMoney

 You can configure the widget as shown below.
 Any plugin option not passed, will be defaulted from the above two sections (params and formatter).
-Note that properties directly set in `pluginOptions` at the widget level below, will override other global settings.
+Note that properties directly set in `pluginOptions` at the widget level as shown below, will override other global settings.

 ```php
 use kartik\money\MaskMoney;